-Sponsored by Planet Ark’s
+Sponsored by Planet Ark’s Make It Wood

 I’m a big believer that you can’t go wrong when you use beautiful, solid timber in your home, whether it’s a tabletop, furniture, bathroom vanity or floor.
 When I see beautiful timber, I just want to run my hand over it!
 I love that this durable, good-looking material comes from nature and never fails to add warmth and texture, in the most modern or traditional homes.

 One thing’s for sure, wood never goes out of fashion, but we do change the way we use it.
 Last year, I chose to make custom timber vanities the star of my own bathroom and WC.
 Faced with wanting something simple and timeless but not at all boring, it was the obvious choice.
 I kept the tiles and bathroomware white, chrome and very simple, with a few marble feature tiles.
 This let the timber do the talking, and there’s no doubt that when we sold the apartment at Christmas (I still miss that bathroom, sob!) the bathroom certainly helped us get a block record price.

 I was absolutely in love with our bathroom.
 Recently featured in Grand Designs Australia magazine, I wasn’t the only one who thought it nailed the brief of simple, timeless, quality.
 I mean, just look at that wood grain!
 You just can’t recreate that artificially!
 And yes, I spent a lot of time in there, stroking the timber!